About the Journal

 Publication Ethics and Research Integrity

-Fees
+Fees and Sponsorship

 GMJ does not charge manuscript submission fees.
 If article processing charges (APCs) are introduced in the future, they will be transparently announced on the journal website, including waiver and discount policies.